 You can use a whisk (I don’t advocate this unless you like whisking for a LONG time), a blender, or a stick blender to make this recipe.
 Just be careful about splatters as you pour in your butter!

 As always, it’s recommended that pregnant/nursing women, children, and those with compromised immune systems use caution when consuming raw eggs.
 I think it’s important to use high-quality eggs if you choose to consume them raw.

 Oh, and if you prefer a mayonnaise that stays soft in the fridge, check out my avocado oil mayonnaise on The Pioneer Woman’s blog.
-I refer to it often to use my own recipe.
-I’m such a doofus.
+I refer to that post often to use my own recipe.